wethemajority/MN_DDFA/README.md

 ## ✨ About the Movement
 “We, The Majority” is a public-first initiative advocating for digital fairness, privacy, transparency, and economic equity.
 Our goal is to ensure Minnesotans have enforceable digital rights in a rapidly evolving technological landscape.

 ---

+## ⚠️ Donation Disclaimer
+The DDFA initiative does *not* receive donations through Change.org.
+Any donation prompt you encounter supports the Change.org platform itself.
+Your signature is counted **even if you skip the donation.**

+---